tomsWebConsulting/twcsl/Block/Product/Product Block Form Text Field Max Length/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[product block form text field max length.html][7]** to Page Settings > Advanced > Page Header Code Injection for the page.
-      Please see [Per-page code injection][8].
+      Refer to [Per-page code injection][8] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[product block form text field max length.html][7]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][9].
+Refer to [Add code to code injection][9] for details.

 * Edit a Store page product and add a Custom Form.